 Nineteen states expressly permit state banks to engage directly or through operating subsidiaries in municipal revenue bond underwriting.
 See "State-authorized Powers -- Municipal Bond Underwriting" in The Profile of State Chartered Banking (The Conference of State Bank Supervisors, 1996).
 The activity is subject to the approval of the bank's primary federal banking regulator.
-The fact that state banks and their subsidiaries are authorized under state law to engage in revenue bond underwriting is evidence that revenue bond underwriting is part of the business of banking.
+The fact that state banks and their subsidiaries are analyzing revenue bonds and similar debt instruments for their own accounts.
+Thus, underwriting and dealing in revenue bonds is the functional equivalent of, or logical, incremental extension of activities currently conducted by banks, potentially yielding significant public benefits in the form of increased competition, convenience, and lower cost of financing, and benefiting banks by providing additional sources of revenue.
+It also involves risks similar in nature to those already assumed by banks.